Configuring Confidential Container Workloads#

 $ kubectl label node $NODE_NAME nvidia.com/cc.mode=ppcie --overwrite

-Refer to Managing the Confidential Computing Mode for details on verifying the mode change.
+Refer to Managing the Confidential Computing Mode for full details on setting the CC mode and verifying the change.

 Run a Multi-GPU Workload#

-1. Create a file, such as multi-gpu-kata.yaml, with a pod manifest that requests all GPUs and NVSwitches on the node:
+1. Create a file, such as multi-gpu-kata.yaml, with a pod manifest that requests every GPU and NVSwitch on the node:

 apiVersion: v1